roma-glushko/hyx/docs/components/rate_limiter.md

 This may look odd, but it's still useful and efficient as you don't need to introduce an external database to store your state, and you ensure that each particular instance is not going to be overloaded.

-Another issue with this approach is that you miss the state on instance redeploying.
+Another issue with this approach is that you miss the state of instance redeploying.

 If this behavior is not intended, or you have a well-specified SLA on your request rate, you should look at more [complex distributed state](#distributed-rate-limiters).